Buzkashi: United States

-Buzkashi was brought to the U.S. by a descendant from the Afghan Royal Family, the family of King Amanullah and King Zahir Shah.
+Buzkashi was brought to the U.S. by a descendant of the Afghan Royal Family, the family of King Amanullah and King Zahir Shah.
 A mounted version of the game has also been played in the United States in the 1940s.
 Young men in Cleveland, Ohio, played a game they called kav kaz.
 The men – five to a team – played on horseback with a sheepskin-covered ball.
 The Greater Cleveland area had six or seven teams.
 The game was divided into three "chukkers", somewhat like polo.
 The field was about the size of a football field and had goals at each end: large wooden frameworks standing on tripods, with holes about two feet square.
 The players carried the ball in their hands, holding it by the long-fleeced sheepskin.
 A team had to pass the ball three times before throwing it into the goal.
 If the ball fell to the ground, the player had to reach down from his horse to pick it up.
 One player recalls, "Others would try to unseat the rider as he leaned over.
 They would grab you by the shoulder to shove you off.
 There weren't many rules."

 Mounted team-based potato races, a popular pastime in early 20th-century America, bore some resemblance to buzkashi, although on a much smaller and tamer scale.